Common Workplace Conflicts Explained: Reasons, Types and Signs

 How to identify conflicts in the workplace

-The first step to managing employee conflict is acknowledging that one exists.
-To spot possible disputes and tension, you may want to look out for the indications mentioned below:
+The first step to managing employee conflict is acknowledging it exists.
+To spot possible disputes and tension, look out for the following indications:

 - Unhappy faces: Take a walk around the company offices and observe the employees’ expressions.
-Look for people who seem depressed or stressed out and arrange a meeting with them or the HR department to discuss possible problems they might be facing regarding their workload, responsibilities or personal matters that burden them.
-Unhappy employees are more prone to inciting tension and spotting this before it becomes a bigger issue will benefit your company’s welfare more than you think.
+Look for people who seem depressed or stressed out.
+Arrange a meeting with them or the HR department to discuss possible problems they might be facing.
+They might be regarding their workload, responsibilities or even personal matters that burden them.
+Unhappy employees are more prone to inciting tension.
+Spotting this before it becomes a bigger issue will benefit your company’s welfare more than you think.

-- Corridor gossiping: While taking that walk around the office, be sure to check for cliques that might be whispering to each other on the corridors.
-A very common source of fighting in the workplace are groups of employees who have teamed up to undermine other so as to promote their own interests inside the company.
+- Corridor gossiping: While taking that walk around the office, be sure to check for cliques that might be whispering to each other in the corridors.
+A very common source of fighting in the workplace are groups of employees who have teamed up to undermine others so as to promote their own interests inside the company.

-- Avoiding communication/eye-contact: Apart from leading meetings, you can also pay close attention team members who avoid interacting with each other.
-They might not greet each other or avoid eye-contact when in the same room, which is a clear indicator of conflict, imminent or pre-existing.
+- Avoiding communication/eye-contact: During meetings, pay close attention to team members who avoid interacting with each other.
+They might not greet each other or avoid eye-contact when in the same room.
+This is a clear indicator of conflict, imminent or pre-existing.

 - Complaints directly from a team member: The official way for employees to express dissatisfaction or report their involvement in any kind of conflict, is to file a complaint with the HR department.
 If your company does not have a specific person who handles such matters, that person should be you, the team leader.
 Always make sure to double-check the facts with your team and try listening to both sides of the story.
-This will not only make you come across as the sympathetic leader that you are but also encourage your team to come to you (or the HR) for any matter that concerns them, before resorting to less amiable solutions.
+This will make you come across as a sympathetic leader and encourage your team to come to you (or the HR) for any matter that concerns them, before resorting to less amiable solutions.

 Keep in mind that employees intuitively avoid reporting such issues out fear that this might further escalate the situation.
 Consequently, look out for team members who might hide things from you.

-Depending on the causes of conflict in the workplace, there can be conflicts that occur between team members of different ranks or between different personalities – regardless of rank.
-So, below we give you the main conflict management types.
+Depending on the causes, conflict in the workplace can occur between team members of different ranks or between different personalities.
+So, below we give you the types of the most common workplace conflicts.